DSpace/DSpace/dspace/docs/Drum7DockerDevelopmentEnvironment.md

    * drum.ldap.bind.auth
    * drum.ldap.bind.password

+   The appropriate values can be found in LastPass.

-4. Build the application and client docker images:
+5. Build the application and client docker images:

     ```bash
     # Build the dspace image